 THHN is the most popular type of building wire.
-As defined by the National Electric Code (NEC), its intended use is for construction.
-However, engineers also commonly use THHN wire in machine tools, control circuits, and some appliances.
-In this blog post, you’ll learn the ingredients active in THHN wire and why, in some particularly harsh environments, it may not be the best choice.
+As defined by the National Electric Code (NEC), its intended use is for construction, however, it's commonly specified by engineers in machine tools, control circuits, and some appliances.
+Read more to find out what the active ingredients in THHN wire are and why it may not be the best choice.

 What is thhn wire?